Most Beautiful Places in the World

-Sea of Stars in Maldives
+Sea of Stars in the Maldives

 The phenomenon of the stars captured in the seas can be observed during the night when the bioluminescence of planktons in the water glows.
 This effect looks similar to the billions of stars in the universe.
-There are no other places in the world that you can view a similar phenomenon so perfectly.
+There are no other places in the world where you can view a similar phenomenon so perfectly.

 Angkor Wat in Cambodia

 Declared as a UNESCO World Heritage Site, the Angkor Wat, known as the City of Temples, is the largest Hindu-Buddhist temple complex in the whole world.
-Unlike other temple cities that have fallen into ruin because of natural disasters, the Angkor Wat remains glorious up to this day.
+Unlike other temple cities that have fallen into ruin because of natural disasters, Angkor Wat remains glorious up to this day.

-You’ve probably already been to Bali, or it’s probably already in your bucket list.
+You’ve probably already been to Bali, or it’s probably already on your bucket list.
 Nevertheless, this Indonesian island province still deserves a spot on this list.
 It is also known as the Land of the Gods and is truly a miracle of nature.

 There are azure seas and golden beaches on the outer side of the island, while there are vast and tangling jungles as you get inside.
 There is also a religious temple, as well as rice paddies, off-shore coral reef systems, and a more tourism-centered district.

 Kerala is a state southwest of India known for being the land where gods walk through the earth and humans trek amongst the heavens.
 Kerala is absolutely beautiful nature-wise.
 There are vast rivers, lush parks, and forests, with clear beaches and waving seas.